Skip to Main Content

 Biography

 Before coming to Yale, Nate studied in the School of Culinary Arts at the Institute of Culinary Education in New York.
-As both a physician and culinary school graduate, he has dedicated his career to the field of “Food Is Medicine,” firmly believing that what we eat can be simultaneously healthy and delicious.
+As both a physician and culinary school graduate, he has dedicated his career to the field of culinary medicine, firmly believing that what we eat can be simultaneously healthy and delicious.
 As the Director of Culinary Medicine, Nate oversees many patient care, medical education, community outreach, and research endeavors related to healthy cooking and eating.

 Nate is particularly interested in media and education — using print, television, and other multimedia to engage both medical professionals and the general public in learning about the connection between diet and health.
-His clinical and research interests include culinary medicine, preventive medicine, obesity medicine, and nutrition education.
-Nate recently completed his Master of Health Science in Medical Education, his thesis project focusing on the development, implementation, and testing of a novel culinary medicine curriculum for medical trainees.
+His clinical and research interests include culinary medicine, food is/as medicine, preventive medicine, obesity medicine, and nutrition education.

 Nate's ultimate goal is to combine his passions for medicine, food, education, and media to empower others to enjoy food in a healthy way.